-Mega Financial Holding Co., Ltd. The Comparison Table of Articles of Procedures for

-Acquisition or Disposal of Assets Current article
+Mega Financial Holding Co., Ltd. The Comparison Table of Articles of Procedures for Acquisition or Disposal of Assets

-Amended article Article 13 When the Company intends to acquire or dispose of real property or right-of-use assets thereof from or to a related party, or when it intends to acquire or dispose of assets other than real property or right-of-use assets thereof from or related party the transaction amount reaches 20 percent or more of paid-in capital, 10 percent or more of the Company's total assets, or NT\$300 million or more, except in trading of domestic government bonds or bonds under repurchase and resale agreements, or subscription redemption of money market funds domestic issued by securities investment trust enterprises, the Company may not proceed to enter into a transaction contract or make a payment until the following matters have been approved by the audit committee and board of directors: 1.
-The purpose, necessity and

-- benefit anticipated of the acquisition or disposal of assets. - 2.
-The reason for choosing the related party as a transaction counterparty.
+Acquisition or Disposal of Assets Amended article Current article Explanation Article 13 Article 13 1.
+In conjunction with When the Company intends to When the Company intends to the "Corporate acquire or dispose of real property acquire or dispose of real property Governance or right-of-use assets thereof from or right-of-use assets thereof from 3.0-Sustainable or to a related party, or when it or to a related party, or when it Development intends to acquire or dispose of intends to acquire or dispose of - assets other than real property or assets other than real property or Roadmap" and to right-of-use assets thereof from or right-of-use assets thereof from or promote the reporting to a related party and the to a related party and the of related party transaction amount reaches 20 transaction amount reaches 20 transactions in percent or more of paid-in capital, percent or more of paid-in capital, non-business activities 10 percent or more of the 10 percent or more of the in the shareholders' Company's total assets, or NT\$300 Company's total assets, or NT\$300 meeting, pursuant to million or more, except in trading million or more, except in trading Article 11 of the of domestic government bonds or of domestic government bonds or Sample Template for bonds under repurchase and resale bonds under repurchase and resale XXX Co., Ltd. Rules agreements, or subscription or agreements, or subscription or redemption of money market funds redemption of money market funds Governing Financial issued by domestic securities issued by domestic securities and Business Matters investment trust enterprises, the investment trust enterprises, the Between this Company may not proceed to enter Company may not proceed to enter Corporation and its into a transaction contract or make into a transaction contract or make Affiliated Enterprises, a payment until the following a payment until the following the Company added matters have been approved by the paragraph 2 to this audit committee and board of article to prescribe directors: directors: that transactions listed 1.
+The purpose, necessity and in paragraph 1 shall be anticipated benefit of the anticipated benefit of the acquisition or disposal of assets. acquisition or disposal of assets. reported to the annual 2.
+The reason for choosing the 2.
+The reason for choosing the shareholders' meeting related party as a transaction related party as a transaction following the end of counterparty. counterparty.